RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 - Respect your fellow developer and communicate through any issues you have civilly.
 - Make room for other developers to get a chance to work on games they like, in their own way.
 - Do not discourage anyone from working on any game, in public or in private.
+- As players are expected to treat developers with respect, likewise it's the responsibility of a developer to ensure players receive the same amount of respect in return.

+## Interactions with players

+Interactions between players and developers may not always go as smoothly as desired.
+The User Code of Conduct exists to ensure players keep a healthy attitude towards developers, and likewise developers are required to do the same.
+Don't diminish a user's respectful feedback or interaction as harmful, and instead try to understand them and see what can be learned from it.
+The viewpoint of a player can be different than that of a developer with experience of how development works, so it is important they understand why certain choices are made they may disagree with.

+If the user goes on the offensive and starts harassing a developer or their sets, please don't engage further with them and instead reach out to RAdmin or anyone part of the mod team whenever you can.
+Harassment is taken seriously, and actions against the user will be taken when deemed necessary.
+The moderation team exists to ensure you can keep developing without your enjoyment being harmed by unwarranted negative interactions.

 ## Developers must do the following to keep in good standing: